 - Salesforce Optimizer report

-A good approach for rollout plan is to have a defined step-wise approach for migration, just like any application development cycle.
-First have a rollout performed in sandbox, have users verify it and then apply changes to production.
-In case of Phased rollout, modify migration plan based on findings from a rollout and repeat rollout for each phase.
+A good approach for a rollout plan is to have a defined step-wise approach for migration, just like any application development cycle.
+First have a rollout performed in the sandbox, have users verify it, and then apply changes to production.
+In the case of a Phased rollout, modify the migration plan based on findings from a rollout and repeat rollout for each phase.

-Salesforce’s ability to allow users to switch between Lightning experience and Salesforce Classic helps here.
-As a back-out strategy, it would be advisable to keep existing things as-is, to ensure that they can run parallel to Lightning experience.
+Salesforce’s ability to allow users to switch between Lightning Experience and Salesforce Classic helps here.
+As a back-out strategy, it would be advisable to keep existing things as-is, to ensure that they can run parallel to the Lightning Experience.
 Hence, in case of any adverse scenario, users can be asked to switch back to Salesforce classic, thereby minimizing business risk.

 Identify Key Members

-A big aspect of success of any change program lies on inclusion of right team members.
-Lightning experience migration too needs appropriate user engagement.
-So, it is highly advisable to form right team for the job.
+A big aspect of the success of any change program lies in the inclusion of the right team members.
+Lightning experience migration to needs appropriate user engagement.
+So, it is highly advisable to form the right team for the job.

 In-house vs Outsourcing

 This is a well-debated topic, whether to manage the migration activities in-house or hire an external vendor.
 It’s not one size fits all solution and must be dealt with accordingly.
 As per our analysis, most businesses do not have adequate Salesforce trained and experienced professionals to lead this kind of activity, skewing the decision towards outsourcing.
 However, the organization having the right team or planning to the up-skill team can consider engaging the internal team to handle all or some of the activities.
 Undoubtedly, bringing in someone who’s working on the Salesforce platform day in-out would be helpful to avoid common pitfalls and leverage industry best practices.